-WHO IS ELIGIBLE - Children who turn four before the 30th of April 2023 are eligible for a government funded 4 year old kindergarten position.
+Our funded 4 year old kinder program will be offered Monday to Friday.
+Children who turn four before the 30th of April 2025 are eligible for a government funded 4 year old kindergarten program.
 However, not all children are ready for this experience even if they are eligible to attend.
 It is important to look at your child's development so you can make a decision based on your individual child's needs.
 Consider your child's social skills, independence and maturity, in particular, in determining their readiness for kindergarten and school the following year.
-If you do choose to hold your child back & they turn six prior to beginning school, you will be required to fill an Exemption from School Form for your child.
+If you do choose to hold your child back and they turn six prior to beginning school, you will be required to fill an Exemption from School Form for your child.
 It is responsibility of the parent to fill out the form.